Robot Joint Types: The Essential Introduction

 2. Pneumatic

-A pneumatic actuator creates force through the application of compressed air.
-As many manufacturing facilities already have pneumatic lines installed, this can be a handy option and is often used for robot tools.
+Pneumatic actuators generate force through using compressed air.
+Given that many manufacturing facilities already have pneumatic lines, this option can be convenient and is frequently utilized for robot tools.

 3. Hydraulic